tom-seddon/beeblink/docs/adfs.md

 **ADFS volumes are experimental!**

 BeebLink supports hierarchical ADFS-like volumes.
-To create one, create an ordinary volume, and create a file called `.adfs` (contents irrelevant) in its folder, next to the `0` folder.
+To create one, create an ordinary volume - a folder with the desired volume name, with a folder called `0` inside it - and create a file called `.adfs` (contents irrelevant) in its folder, next to the `0` folder.

 ADFS volumes deliberately behave a lot like an ordinary ADFS floppy disk or hard disk.